junxit/us-congress-bills-115/metadata.md

 - 2018-01-30 — Placed on the Union Calendar, Calendar No. 402.
 - 2018-01-30 — Reported by the Committee on Financial Services.
 H. Rept.
 115-538.
 - 2018-01-30 — Reported by the Committee on Financial Services.
 H. Rept.
 115-538.
+- 2018-02-13 — Rules Committee Resolution H. Res.
+736 Reported to House.
+Provides for consideration of H.R.
+620 and H.R.
+3978 under structured rules and H.R.
+3299 under a closed rule.
+Each bill shall be debatable for one hour.
+The resolution provides for proceedings during the period of February 16, 2018 through February 23, 2018.
+- 2018-02-14 — Considered as unfinished business. (consideration: CR H1169)
+- 2018-02-14 — Considered under the provisions of rule H. Res.
+736. (consideration: CR H1147-1155)
+- 2018-02-14 — DEBATE - The House proceeded with one hour of debate on H.R.
+3299.
+- 2018-02-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-02-14 — On passage Passed by the Yeas and Nays: 245 - 171 (Roll no. 78). (text: CR H1148)
+- 2018-02-14 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+3299, the Chair put the question on passage of the bill, and by voice vote announced the ayes had prevailed.
+Mr. Hensarling demanded the yeas and nays, and the Chair postponed further proceedings on the question of passage until later in the legislative day.
+- 2018-02-14 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 245 - 171 (Roll no. 78).(text: CR H1148)
+- 2018-02-14 — Provides for consideration of H.R.
+620 and H.R.
+3978 under structured rules and H.R.
+3299 under a closed rule.
+Each bill shall be debatable for one hour.
+The resolution provides for proceedings during the period of February 16, 2018 through February 23, 2018.
+- 2018-02-14 — The previous question was ordered pursuant to the rule.